udexon/Phoom/Why_Phos_Metashellet.md

 - https://github.com/udexon/XIDT/blob/master/XIDWeb_ID_less_Web.md

+XidWeb without Metashellet programming does not have the benefits of one word at a time, cannot realize reward for individual programmer, for their contribution one word at a time.

 This article is targeted at both senior and novice developers:
 - Senior can help develop upstream of Phoom.
 - Junior can learn downstream, then develop upstream.